Elhebert/dieterstinglhamber.me/source/_posts/2020-recap.md

 tag: life
 ---

-I think that I don't need to tell you what happened in 2020.
-We are all aware of what a shitty year it was for everyone.
 I remember that last year I told myself to not make objectives because something was going to fuck shit up.
 And boy I wasn't prepare for this.
-It's going to be a shorter one that previous year because I don't want to spend hours writing everything in details.
-I want to provide some insight in my year, but I'll skip many thing that I'm not ready (mentally) to speak about.
+I'm already warning you, this isn't going to be a good post, nor a good recap.
+I'm currently not in the mental space of doing this, but I wanted to force myself to write some words about this hell of a year we all had.

 # Work